BhagyashreeVK/SensorTwitterFeeds/README.md

 5. Right Click on Server and select Restart.

 Web Service Operations:

-There are two ways of making WS calls using this project.
+There are two ways of making web service operation calls using this project.

 1. Run "WebServiceClientMain.java" as Java Application.